luca-bassoricci/dependabot/README.md

 * Make change and make sure tests pass with `bundle exec rspec`
 * Submit merge request

-Running up locally will require running redis instance.
+Running app locally will require running redis instance.
 Redis in docker container can be started with `docker-compose up`